-The Capex allowances per RRP table 2.2 have been re-phased using the costs from RRP table 2.2 (actual and forecast).
+The Capex allowances per RRP table 2.2 have been re-phased using the actual costs from RRP table 2.2.
 Original allowances for each year have then been deducted to give an enduring value adjustment which is entered onto R4.